 What Are Composite Crew Rates

-Detailed cost estimating best practice for determining labour and construction equipment costs is determining composite crew rates.
-The composite crew rates are the averages weighted to account for: labour and equipment costs and units per activity/task unit of measure.
+Detailed cost estimating best practice for determining labour and construction equipment costs is to determine the composite crew rates.
+The composite crew rates are the averages weighted to account for: labour and equipment cost and units, per activity/task unit of measure.

 Using the rates above, we will calculate the total item crew and man-hours, item labour and equipment costs.
 It looks simple enough, but this is not the case if we do not have access to a reliable database.
-And even when we have a solid database, we still need to pay attention to the data we compare.
-For benchmarking costs, for example, using the total composite crew rate is satisfactory.
-To develop the cost estimate, though, we need more insight.
+And even when we do have a solid database, we still need to pay attention to what data we compare.
+For benchmarking costs for example, it is satisfactory to use the total composite crew rate.
+To develop the cost estimate though, we need more insight.
 We need the crew composition.

 The Challenges We Most Often Face Are:

-• How to determine whether it would be more appropriate to use the crew for pricing at the composite activity level or simple task,
+- How to determine whether it would be more appropriate to use the crew for pricing at composite activity level, or simple task,

-Construction companies’ labour and equipment costs are at the top of the cost overruns.
+Labour and equipment costs are at the top of the cost overruns for construction companies.
 Using careful cost estimating and project budgeting will reduce the risk of the project being over budget.

 Join the Conversation!